Ratio of Debt-to-Income

 - Gross monthly income of $2,700 x .28 = $756 can be applied to housing

 - Gross monthly income of $2,700 x .36 = $972 can be applied to recurring debt plus housing expenses

 With a 29/41 (FHA) qualifying ratio

-If you want to run your own numbers, please use this Loan Qualifying Calculator.
+If you want to calculate pre-qualification numbers with your own financial data, feel free to use our Loan Qualifying Calculator.

 Remember these are only guidelines.
-We'd be happy to go over pre-qualification to help you determine how large a mortgage you can afford.
+We will be happy to help you pre-qualify to help you figure out how much you can afford.

 American Commerce Mortgage can walk you through the pitfalls of getting a mortgage.
-Give us a call: 714-970-9700.
+Give us a call at 714-970-9700.